Weary passengers head home after stinky Carnival cruise

 PRAISE FOR CREW

 "Just imagine the filth," said Combs, 30.
 "People were doing crazy things and going to the bathroom in sinks and showers.
 It was inhuman.
-The stewards would go in and clean it all up."
+The stewards would go in and clean it all up.
+They were constantly cleaning."

 Facing criticism over the company's response, Carnival Cruise Lines Chief Executive Gerry Cahill boarded the ship after it arrived in Mobile to personally apologize to passengers.